A Deep Dive Into The Asus C423NA Chromebook

 Slow connection to WiFi and in loading websites.
 The processor lags making it frustrating and unsuitable for multitaskers.
 Customers have reported navigating Android apps and the Chrome system has been frustrating.

-Lacks an HDMI port so you need to buy a dongle or dock in order to use a second monitor.
+Lacks an HDMI port so you need to buy a dongle or dock to use a second monitor.
 When charging the Chromebook there is one less available USB port.

 The screen is very dim.
 The lack of an IPS impedes angle viewing.
 The full brightness drains the battery even faster.
 The speakers sound tinny.